rasheqrahman/eb_linkedin/README.md

 #### Eventbrite setup

-While the eb-linkedin.rb program uses mainly standard Eventbrite fields, in order to pull in the Linkedin data, you will have to create a registration question asking for the user's bio/Linkedin public profile URL.
+While the eb-linkedin.rb program uses mainly standard Eventbrite fields, in order to pull in the LinkedIn data, you will have to create a registration question asking for the user's bio/LinkedIn public profile URL.
 In the eb-linkedin.rb program, this field is the second question asked hence the index in line 41 is 1.

 #### Running the EB-LinkedIn Program